Button Man

-Button Man is a comic strip created for the British comic 2000 AD, written by John Wagner and illustrated by Arthur Ranson.
+Button Man is a comics series that appeared in the British comic 2000 AD, written by John Wagner and illustrated by Arthur Ranson.
 The series is unrelated to the earlier Bad City Blue featuring Button Men in 2000 AD #468-479.

 Premise

 Harry Exton, an ex-soldier, is a "Button Man", a hired killer pitted against others in an underground sport.
 Each works for a mysterious "Voice", a rich man of unknown identity.
 The object of the game is to defeat one's opponents, and take their marker – the first two joints of a finger.
 Button Men who lose three fingers are executed.
 While killing an opponent is generally acceptable, it is not always the preferred outcome of a match - on one occasion Exton's Voice loses a wager when Exton kills his opponent rather than taking his marker, thus beginning the souring of the relationship between Exton and his Voice.
 The Voices profit from the game by gambling on the outcome, and a ruthless killer such as Harry Exton can make a modestly wealthy man extremely rich.
 The Button Men themselves are paid well for their tasks.

 Despite being exceptionally good at the sport and not losing any markers during his involvement, Exton decides to quit, and tracks down his Voice killing him, thinking that will remove him from the sport.
 This grants him temporary freedom and he settles down anonymously in a small town, even starting an affair with a local waitress.
 He is himself tracked down by other Button Men (and a Button Woman) whose Voices view Exton as the ultimate sport due to his previous unparalleled success.
 Exton has advance warning of their presence when he spots them disguised as tourists in the Diner his girlfriend works at, and notices that one is missing two markers.
 Exton kills all the other operatives apart from one with whom he makes a deal - he cuts off his own finger and gives it to the surviving Button Man before dropping a tracking device (inserted into a filling by the jealous husband) into a lake.
 This convinces the Voices that Exton is dead, and the hunt is called off.
 Later Exton reneges on his deal and kills the final Button Man to ensure that there are no loose ends.